-Excused absences, which are accepted by the Connecticut Technical Education and Career System are limited to the following:
+Excused absences, which are accepted by CTECS are limited to the following:

 - 1. Medical reasons which are verified by a physician or school nurse.

 - 2. Death in the immediate family.

 - 3. Religious holidays.

 - 4. Suspensions.

 - 5. Court appearances.

 - 6. Students that currently have a parent deployed to a combat zone, or an activated National Guard or Reserves Unit or is employed by a military contractor or federal government and has been deployed.